apache/couchdb-documentation/src/cluster/sharding.rst

 Moving a shard
 --------------

-This section describes how to manually place and replace shards, and how to set up placement rules to assign shards to specific nodes.
+This section describes how to manually place and replace shards.
 These activities are critical steps when you determine your cluster is too big or too small, and want to resize it successfully, or you have noticed from server metrics that database/shard layout is non-optimal and you have some "hot spots" that need resolving.

-Consider a three node cluster with q=8 and n=3.
+Consider a three-node cluster with q=8 and n=3.
 Each database has 24 shards, distributed across the three nodes.
 If you add a fourth node to the cluster, CouchDB will not redistribute existing database shards to it.
 This leads to unbalanced load, as the new node will only host shards